 They are most particular about washing their food before eating, and there are squabbles in the hierarchy.
 They also display the answer to the question, “Do monkeys swim?”
 Yes, they do indeed and are pretty good at it.
 Some keep their heads firmly above water while others dive and emerge on the other side of the creek.
 There is also no apparent lower age limit for these aquanauts, for the smallest primates seem equally adept.

 A last meander up the creeks to the attractive setting of the jetty ends a thoroughly enjoyable day out before being taken back to your hotel on four wheels.

-When you want to discover Koh Lanta and find some interesting and unique things to see and do, a special Kayaking trip around the island is something you will remember for the rest of your life.
-If you would like to take advantage of this trip, it costs around 1500 baht per person, which is an immense deal.
-You can contact us directly for more details if you want to learn more about a Koh Lanta Kayaking trip.
+When you want to discover Koh Lanta and find some exciting and unique things to see and do, a memorable Kayaking trip around the island is something you will remember for the rest of your life.
+If one of your goals is to take advantage of this trip, it costs around 1500 Thai Baht per person, which is a huge deal.
+You can contact us directly for more details if you want to learn and understand more about a Koh Lanta Kayaking trip.

 Remember to bring: swimwear, suntan lotion, sunhats, and cameras.

 The 2004 Tsunami hit Koh Lanta, and 20 people lost their lives.

 Koh Lanta is a large beautiful island district in Krabi Province on Thailand’s Andaman Sea coast.
 It boasts stunning scenery with nearly a dozen beaches from North to South along the sunset coast, each with its beauty, charm, and atmosphere.

 Hi, we are The Bear Travelers.
 We enjoy traveling around Thailand.
 Come and join us on our spectacular journey as we dive together into the mystic of Asia.